eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks/README.md

 }
 ```

 The `onSampleReceivedCallback` is more complex.
-We first acquires all the received
+We first acquire all the received
-samples and checks which subscriber signaled the event by acquiring the subscriber's
+samples and check which subscriber signaled the event by acquiring the subscriber's
 service description.
 If the instance is equal to `FrontLeft` we store the sample
 in the `leftCache` otherwise in the `rightCache`.